apocalyptech/starboundmods/README.md

 while in admin mode, with `/spawnitem omegaaugment`.
 Note that the effects stack a bit weirdly in water - you'll fall rather slowly, and rise/jump *very* quickly.
 You'll be launching yourself in the air from puddles.

+## Omega Lure

+A fishing lure which combines all three advanced lure types into a single lure.
+Doesn't actually drop anywhere -- it must be spawned with `/spawnitem fishinglureomega` in admin mode.

+## Omega Reel

+A fishing reel which combines all three advanced reel types into a single reel.
+Doesn't actually drop anywhere -- it must be spawned with `/spawnitem fishingreelomega` in admin mode.

 ## OP Mech Beam Drill